heroesofcode/ViewState/README.md

 }
 ```

-- See a demo below :smiley:
+- See a demo below.
+You can see this demo in our [example](https://github.com/heroesofcode/ViewState/tree/master/Example) :smiley:.
 <img src="https://github.com/heroesofcode/ViewState/blob/master/.github/assets/ImageExample.gif" width="310" height="640" />

 ## Installation